 What is the Ombudsman's role in complaints about member conduct?

-The Localism Act 2011 introduced a new system of regulation of standards of member conduct in England.
-This applies to county, district and unitary councils, London boroughs, the Greater London Authority, and parish and town councils.
-Local authorities had to introduce a new Code of Conduct for members, which must be consistent with the Nolan Committee’s principles of selflessness, honesty, integrity, objectivity, accountability, openness and leadership.
+The system of regulation of standards of member conduct in England is governed by the Localism Act 2011.
+This system applies to county, district and unitary councils, London boroughs, the Greater London Authority, and parish and town councils.
+Local authorities must have a Code of Conduct for members, which must be consistent with the Nolan Committee’s principles of selflessness, honesty, integrity, objectivity, accountability, openness and leadership.

 All local authorities (other than parish and town councils) must have procedures in place to deal with complaints about member conduct.
 It is for the authority to decide the details of those procedures, but they must appoint at least one Independent Person whose views are to be taken into account before making a decision on a complaint that they have decided to investigate.